extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 Configuring an IP Fabric manually or without ZTP enabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the VDX switch does not have ZTP enabled or if you want to configure an IP Fabric
+If the VDX switch does not have ZTP enabled, or if you want to configure an IP Fabric
 manually, complete the following steps:

-    1. Register the switch in the |bwc| database
+    1. Register the switch in the |bwc| database.
     2. Verify that the switch is registered.
     3. Repeat Steps 1 and 2 for each switch that will be added to the IP Fabric.
-    4. Execute the BGP workflow
+    4. Execute the BGP workflow.
-    5. Review and verify the IP Fabric configuration using the the bwc dcf show config bgp command
+    5. Review and verify the IP Fabric configuration using the the bwc dcf show config bgp command.

 .. note::
-    To use the DC Fabric automation suite to configure an IP Fabric without ZTP enabled, your environment must meet
+    To use the DC Fabric Automation Suite to configure an IP Fabric without ZTP enabled, your environment must meet
     these prerequisites:

      * The switches are physically connected in a leaf-spine topology.